-A multiple-part question has two or more distinct questions, each coming from the same verse, that require separate answers from the same verse.
+A multiple part question has two or more distinct questions that require separate answers.

-- 1. The answers may continue into additional verses if the Introductory Remarks or the question itself indicates multiple verses. (e.g., "Two-Part Question.
-Give a Complete Answer from Two Consecutive Verses.") - 2.
-A multiple-part question must not be labeled a multiple-part answer if it requires the same number of answers as questions.
-Each question is required to have at least one answer. - 3.
-A multiple-part question that requires more answers than there are parts in the question should be labeled with a multiple-part answer Introductory Remark.
+- 1. The answers may come from multiple verses if the Location Introductory Remarks indicate multiple verses (e.g., "Two-part question.
+Give a complete answer.
+From two consecutive verses."). - 2.
+A multiple part question must not be labeled a multiple part answer if it requires the same number of answers as questions.
+Each question must have at least one answer. - 3.
+A multiple part question that requires more answers than there are parts in the question should be labeled with a multiple part answer Introductory Remark.
 Otherwise, only one answer for each question is required.
 The question itself must not require multiple answers (e.g., "What two places did Jesus go, and what two statements did He make?" is invalid). - 4.
-If a multiple-part question is labeled with an Introductory Remark denoting fewer answers than actually exist, then only the number of answers specified by the Introductory Remark are required, but at least one answer is required for each question.
-(For exception, see page 26, "Fewer Answers than Exist.")
+If a multiple part question is labeled with an Introductory Remark denoting fewer answers than exist, then only the number of answers specified by the Introductory Remark is required, but at least one answer is required for each question (for exception, see page 27, "Fewer Answers than Exist").